 Textured Wall Panels

 There are various textured wall panels on the market, from textures that appear to be random geometric shapes to imitation shiplap and beadboard.
 Imitation stone and brick walls are available in various styles to match almost any tape.
-Depending on the type purchased, it may be possible to attach them directly to the basement’s concrete walls, but some styles require a structure and even a backing board to attach to.
+Depending on the type purchased, it may be possible to attach them directly to the basement’s concrete walls, but some styles require a structure and a backing board.
 That will depend on the manufacturer and will be specified in the material’s instructions and on the manufacturer’s website.

 Just Plywood